4. Motion in 2D and 3D#

 import matplotlib.pyplot as plt

-vPA = 300.0 # km/h
+v_PA = 300.0 # plane speed relative to air in km/h

-vAG = 90.0 # km/h
+v_AG = 90.0 # wind speed in km/h

 deg = np.pi/180

-theta = np.arcsin((vAG*np.cos(45*deg))/vPA) # radians
+theta = np.arcsin((v_AG*np.cos(45*deg))/v_PA)

-# Minimal sketch using annotate arrows
+# Minimal sketch using annotate arrows.

-fig = plt.figure(figsize=(5,5), dpi=120)
+fig = plt.figure(figsize=(5, 5), dpi=120)

 ax = fig.add_subplot(111)